This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 1

-Lithium ascorbate represents the next generation of lithium compounds: effective, non-toxic, and suitable for long-term use as a nutraceutical.
+Lithium ascorbate represents the next generation of lithium compounds: effective, non-toxic, and suitable for long-term use as a source of an essential nutrient.
 Its safety is confirmed by multiple preclinical studies.
-The dosage of 5 mg elemental lithium/day, as found in Normotim, is far beyond any risk thresholds.
+The dosage of 115 mg lithium ascorbate or 5 mg elemental lithium a day, as found in 1 Normotim tablet, is far beyond any risk thresholds.